 The reason this site is free to users is to raise awareness of hunger in our community, and show how easy it can be for all of us to help.
 If every shopper donated just one item per week to charity, we would feed thousands of people who go hungry every week.
 One in five children in our country go to bed or go to school hungry.

 We ask you to buy food items and donate them to a local charity of yours.
 Learn what ideal charity food donations are and how to find your nearest food bank on the Cut Out Hunger page.
-You can also find your nearest food pantry by contacting your area food bank through the Second Harvest network of food banks.
+You can also find your nearest food pantry by contacting your area food bank through the Feed the Hungry network of food banks.
 It is easy to have a box or bin in your home and when it is full, make a trip once every month or so to donate your food.
 Most of us have a food pantry within 5 miles of our homes, or you can wait until a food drive.
 Places of worship, schools, Scouts and Mail Carriers have annual food drives--there are plenty of convenient ways to give.

 This site is not sponsored by any organization.
 There are no revenues being generated by your grocery purchases that are donated to hunger organizations.
 The way to feed the hungry is to look for items marked "charity!" and buy a few to donate.
 Thank you!